For use with 4.4.8+

-Being a containerized service, there are numerous strategies that can be utilized to deploy Codecov Enterprise successfully.
-How Codecov Enterprise is deployed ultimately depends on a combination of available resources, uptime needs, and planned usage.
+Being a containerized service, there are numerous strategies that can be utilized to deploy Codecov Self-Hosted successfully.
+How Codecov Self-Hosted is deployed ultimately depends on a combination of available resources, uptime needs, and planned usage.

 Generally, deployment strategies fall along a spectrum of very easy to deploy but with low availability, to more challenging to deploy with high availability.
 Where a particular use case falls along this spectrum can be helpful in determine which deployment strategy should be used.

-Unlike other reference pages in this documentation, which can be fairly easily skimmed, it is recommended to read this page in its entirety if you're considering a non-trivial deployment of Codecov Enterprise.
+Unlike other reference pages in this documentation, which can be fairly easily skimmed, it is recommended to read this page in its entirety if you're considering a non-trivial deployment of Codecov Self-Hosted.

 This document will outline three deployment strategies, one of each of the following types: